- Research News

 The department requires that all applicants to the doctoral program take the GRE general test.
 Please arrange to have scores sent directly to Cornell University (institution code 2098) from the Educational Testing Service.
 We do not require the GRE subject test for computer science.

 Please note that we are aware that the GRE may only be available in December for some applicants.
 We will accept GRE scores after the December 15th deadline only if the remainder of your application is received by December 15th and you attach a statement including the date you will be taking the exams.
-If your scores are more than three years old, you should retake the GREs.
+If your scores are more than five years old, you should retake the GREs.

 International applicants must demonstrate competency in the English language.
 Acceptable proof of competency is: